Admissions - September 2022

 - Ten (10) additional marks are added to each Advanced level, OAC, U, U/C, and post-secondary course used in the calculation of academic strength.

-- Mandatory work-integrated learning (WIL) health and safety requirements must be completed by students prior to student WIL experiences.
+- Mandatory work-integrated learning (WIL) document requirements must be completed by students prior to student WIL experiences.
 Successful placement completion is required for students to progress to program completion.
 To qualify for field/clinical WIL learning experiences, students must present the following by the deadline indicated on the package which will be distributed in class at the end of year one:

 - A Police Check for Vulnerable Sector Screening (VSS).
 Police Checks must be clear of any unpardoned criminal offences.
 An unclear criminal record may result in the inability to participate in field WIL experiences which will jeopardize progress in the program.
 Acceptance for WIL is at the discretion of the agency; some agencies may request students to provide a VSS completed within six months of WIL start date.
 Students with criminal records are advised to meet with the program chair for academic counselling to determine program suitability.